 Many tour agencies have pre-determined packages.
 They can not only arrange for your train tickets, but arrange for your flights to and from the start and end point of your journey.
 They offer you hotels to stay at, transport to take, excursions to have and some group tours even include a guide.

-It’s self-explanatory that all these services cost more than the above 2 options but you do not have to worry about a single thing, just pay for it.
+It’s self-explanatory that a tour of the Trans Mongolian Railway cost more than the above 2 options but you do not have to worry about a single thing, just pay for it.

-Above mentioned 3 options for booking the TMR, are mainly different because of the amount of service offered but therefor also what it will cost you.
+Above mentioned 3 options for booking the TMR, are mainly different because of the amount of service offered but therefor also what the Trans Mongolian Railway cost will be.
 In general, the TMR doesn’t have to be that expensive.
 But let’s talk some numbers here.

 Prices are fluctuating and depend on the season of travel, 1st class or 2nd class, if you book independent or with an agency and if so, with which agency.